Company Logo - Home Link

 Continue along Coliseum until you reach the next block’s last building on the right.

-This Swiss Germanic Chalet, built in 1867, is one of only three homes of this style in the entirety of New Orleans.
+This Swiss Germanic Chalet, built in 1867, is one of only three homes of this style in all of New Orleans.

 It is not a practical style of architecture in a part of the country that gets as warm as New Orleans does.